Prakharpandey007/Twitter_Dev/README.md

 # Twitter-Dev
-Twitter_Dev Backend is a Node.js application built with Express, MongoDB, Passport.js, JWT, and AWS-S3.
-It follows the MVC architecture, consisting of controllers, middleware, models, and routes to implement CRUD operations for authentication, comments, likes, and tweets.
+Twitter_Dev Backend is a Node.js application built using Express, MongoDB, Passport.js, JWT, and AWS S3.
+It follows the MVC architecture, with clearly defined controllers, middleware, models, and routes to handle CRUD operations for authentication, comments, likes, and tweets.
+The project is deployed on AWS EC2 using GitHub Actions for CI/CD automation.

+### AWS-EC2
+Amazon Elastic Compute Cloud (EC2) is a web service offered by Amazon Web Services (AWS) that provides resizable compute capacity in the cloud.
+It allows users to rent virtual machines (instances) to run their applications.
-#### AWS-S3
+### AWS-S3
 Amazon Web Services(S3) is a Cloud Service used for Uploading the images of the Post created by the authenticated user.
+### Github-Actions
+GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
 ### Passport.Js
  Passport is authentication middleware for Node.js.